 In four seasons and four locations, discover the richness of each laden table.

-August 6th-12th, 2017 will be a tribute to Authors in the Kitchen, featuring the agile knives and pens of several of the region's top chefs and writers, including Katie Button, Mark Rosenstein, William Dissen, Elliott Moss, Jason Roy, Barbara Swell, Debby Maugans, & Susi Gott Séguret.
+August 6th-12th, 2017 will be a tribute to Authors in the Kitchen, featuring the agile knives and pens of several of the region's top chefs and writers, including Katie Button, Mark Rosenstein, William Dissen, Jason Roy, Joe Scully, Graham House, Elliott Moss, Barbara Swell, Nan Chase, & Susi Gott Séguret.
 See Schedule.